 Geothermal energy has become an important energy option both for heating and power generation.
 This lies mainly on its impact to the environment.
 Since Eritrea lies within the African rift system, the potential of having a geothermal energy for the use of electric is high.
 The advantage of geothermal energy resource for Eritrea is not only based on its environmental impact but also mitigates the use of fossil fuel, which the country has spending on hard currency.
-For this reason, the government has given this sector priority to and investigation is still commencing.
-The tectonic setting and geological make-up of the southern coastal zone of Eritrea shows that it has good potential for the development of geothermal resources.
-Surface manifestations are abundant on some of the Danakil zone mainly associated with volcanic activities of which the Alid and Nabbrofields Dubbi of geothermal manifestations are prominent.
+For this reason, the government has given priority to this sector and investigation is still commencing.
+The tectonic setting and geological makeup of the southern coastal zone of Eritrea shows that it has good potential for the development of geothermal resources.
+Surface manifestations are abundant on some of the Danakil zone mainly associated with volcanic activities of which the Alid, Jalua and Nabbro-Dubbi fields of geothermal manifestations are prominent.

-FIGURE 1: Location map of ALid and Nabro-Dubbi in relation to the African Rift Valley can be achieved at Alid due to the completion of some of the essential surface studies there, showing the good possibility for resource development, the report here concentrates mainly on recent studies carried out on Alid.
+Since the most expeditious progression to power development can be achieved at Alid due to the completion of some of the essential surface studies there, showing the good possibility for resource development, the report here concentrates mainly on recent studies carried out on Alid.